sst/guide/_chapters/redirect-on-login.md

 This method takes the querystring param we want to read and returns it.

 Now let's update our `handleSubmit` method to redirect to the new `redirect` URL upon login.

-Replace our current `handleSubmit` with the following.
+{% include code-marker.html %} Replace our current `handleSubmit` with the following.

 {% highlight javascript %}
 handleSubmit = async (event) => {